Ihsoj-Mahos/Combinatorial_Computing/Week_1/README.md

 Output : m lines, where m is the number of sets in the partition.
 Line i is P_i (space separated, ascending order)
 ```

-You can verify your solution [here](https://www.hackerrank.com/contests/scicomp-blitz-gc-2022/challenges/breaking-up-sets)
+You can verify your solution [here](https://www.hackerrank.com/contests/scicomp-blitz-gc-2022/challenges/breaking-up-sets).
+Submit a c++ file named `partition.c` or `partition.cpp`

+### 3. XOR Sort

+[Here](https://codedrills.io/contests/icpc-amritapuri-2022-qualifier-round/problems/xor-sort) is an interesting problem based upon efficiently using the xor operation :)

+You can test your solution in the link given.
+Submit a c++ file named `xor_sort.cpp` or `xor_sort.c`